mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 We will use **iPHoP** for bacterial host assignment of the viruses.
 Although iPHoP provides both genus- and species-level host predictions, we will focus solely on genus-level assignments.
 This is because iPHoP offers high-confidence predictions at the genus level (with an estimated false discovery rate of less than 10%), while the confidence decreases at the species level.

-The following command takes about Xh.
-You can also continue with the results in ``/data/precomputed/virome/iphop/``.
+The following command takes about 1h.
+Therefore, you should continue with the results in ``/data/precomputed/virome/iphop_results/``.

+    mkdir iphop_results

     iphop predict \
-        --fa_file my_input_phages.fasta \
+        --fa_file CheckV_results/combined.fna \
         --db_dir /data/databases/Sept_2021_pub/ \
-        --out_dir IPHoP_results/
+        --out_dir iphop_results
-        --num_threads 4

 **Note:** iPHoP allows to enrich the default database with custom MAGs to improve the host assignment of the viruses.

 The iPHoP output is described [here](https://bitbucket.org/MAVERICLab/vcontact2/wiki/Home](https://bitbucket.org/srouxjgi/iphop/src/main/#markdown-header-main-output-files)).

-Look into ``Host_prediction_to_genus_m90.csv``.
+Look into ``iphop_results/Host_prediction_to_genus_m90.csv``.
 By default, all virus-host pairs for which the confidence score is higher than the selected cutoff (default = 90) are included.
 For this exercise, consider only the top hit for each virus (prediction with highest confidence score):

-??? done "Is there any virus predicted to infect Bacteroides genus?"
+??? done "1.
+"Is there any virus predicted to infect Bacteroides genus?"

-??? done "Considering the genome completeness estimated in the previous step, which of these Bacteroides phages is predicted to have a complete genome?"
+??? done "2.
+"Considering the genome completeness estimated in the previous step, which of these Bacteroides phages is predicted to have a complete genome?"

 ## Step 4 - Functional annotation

 Multiple tools can be used for the functional annotation of viral genomes.
 Here, we will use geNomad (annotate module) to retrieve the annotations for each of the proteins in our predicted viral genomes.

-The following command takes about 10 min.
-You can also continue with the results in ``/data/precomputed/virome/genomad_annotation/``.
+The following command takes about 5 minutes.
+You can also continue with the results in ``/data/precomputed/virome/genomad_annotation_results/``.

     genomad annotate \
-          viral_contigs.fa \
+          CheckV_results/combined.fna \
           geNomad_annotation_results \
+	  --cleanup \
           /data/databases/geNomad_db/

 The detailed explanation of this step can be found [here](https://portal.nersc.gov/genomad/pipeline.html#annotate).
 Check now the ``X_virus_genes.tsv`` file: